Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Definitions and Overview

 The $\STAT$ and $\VSTAT$ oracles we defined can return any value within the given tolerance and therefore can make adversarial choices.
-We also aim to prove lower bounds against algorithms that use a potentially more benign, ``unbiased" statistical oracle.
-The unbiased statistical oracle gives the algorithm the true value of a boolean query function on a randomly chosen sample.
-This model is based on the Honest SQ model in learning by Yang \cite{Yang:01} (which itself is based on an earlier model of Jackson \cite{Jackson:03}).

-\begin{definition}[$\SAMPLE$ oracle] Let $D$ be the input distribution over the domain $X$.
+We also aim to prove lower bounds against algorithms that use a more benign, \sampleoracle oracle\footnote{In the STOC 2013 extended abstract, this oracle is also called the {\em unbiased} statistical oracle}.
+The \sampleoracle oracle gives the algorithm the true value of a Boolean query function on a randomly chosen sample.
+This oracle is a special case of the $k$-bit sampling oracle introduced by \citeAN{Ben-DavidD98} who refer to it as the {\em weak Restricted Focus of Attention (wRFA)} model and is also equivalent to the Honest SQ oracle of \citeAN{Yang:01}.
+Learning in this model has been studied in more recent work motivated by communication constraints on data processing in a distributed computing system. \citeP{ZhangDJW13,SteinhardtD15,SteinhardtVW16}. \begin{definition}[$\SAMPLE$ oracle] Let $D$ be the input distribution over the domain $X$.
 The $\SAMPLE$ oracle is the oracle that given any function $h: X \rightarrow \{0,1\}$, takes an independent random sample $x$ from $D$ and returns $h(x)$. \end{definition}

 Note that the $\SAMPLE$ oracle draws a fresh sample upon each time it is called.
 Without re-sampling each time, the answers of the $\SAMPLE$ oracle could be easily used to recover any sample bit-by-bit, making it equivalent to having access to random samples.
-The \textbf{query complexity} of an algorithm using $\SAMPLE$ is defined to be the number of calls it makes to the $\SAMPLE$ oracle.
 Note that the $\SAMPLE$ oracle can be used to simulate $\VSTAT$ (with high probability) by taking the average of $O(t)$ replies of $\SAMPLE$ for the same function $h$.
 While it might seem that access to $\SAMPLE$ gives an algorithm more power than access to $\VSTAT$ we will show that $t$ samples from $\SAMPLE$ can be simulated using access to $\VSTAT(O(t))$.
-This will allow us to translate our lower bounds on algorithms with access to $\VSTAT$ to query complexity lower bounds for unbiased statistical algorithms.
+This will allow us to translate our lower bounds on SQ algorithms with access to $\VSTAT$ to lower bounds against \sampleoracle algorithms.

-In the following discussion, we refer to algorithms using $\STAT$ or $\VSTAT$ oracles (instead of samples) as \textbf{statistical algorithms}.
-Algorithms using the $\SAMPLE$ oracle are henceforth called \textbf{unbiased statistical algorithms}.
+\eat{ In the following discussion, we refer to algorithms using $\STAT$, $\VSTAT$ or $\SAMPLE$ oracles (instead of regular samples) as {\em statistical algorithms}.
+The {\em query complexity} of a statistical algorithm is defined to be the number of calls it makes to the oracle. }